-Do you have a favourite painting or fabric that could be a starting point for a new room scheme?
+Do you have a favourite painting or fabric that could be a starting point for your kitchen makeover?
 Nothing needs to exactly match, but should be able to sit comfortably in the same room.

 Keep a small swatch of the fabric or a photo of the artwork with you when you visit showrooms and check it against fixtures, such as worktops or splashbacks, to see if the combination looks good.
 Even if the fabric is going to be on a small blind or a window seat, it’s important to ensure it will work.